rishabh625/pepipost-laravel-pepipost-driver/README.md

 guzzlehttp/guzzle 6.2.0

 A free account on Pepipost.
-If you don't have a one, [click here](https://app.pepipost.com) to signup and get 30,000 emails free every month.
+If you don't have a one, [click here](https://app.pepipost.com)

 ## Usage